broeker/jumpsuit/src/pages/index.md

     image: /img/jumpsuit.svg
   intro: >-
     There is a new and smarter way to build the web.
-Led by frameworks such as Gatsby JS, dynamic platforms like Netlify, and the rise of managed services we are now in the early stages of Category 5 storm that is quickly and dramatically changing how and what we build.
-Similar to the real-life [Second Industrial
+Led by frameworks such as Gatsby JS and Reactd along with dynamic platforms like Netlify and the rise of the JAMstack we are quickly and dramatically changing how and what we build.
+Similar to the real-life [Second Industrial Revolution](https://en.wikipedia.org/wiki/Second_Industrial_Revolution), we
-    Revolution](https://en.wikipedia.org/wiki/Second_Industrial_Revolution), we
     now have access to electric light, better ways of making steel, railroads, and interchangeable parts.
-full_image: /img/backpack4.jpg
+full_image: /img/chuck.jpg
 blurbs:
   blocks:
     - heading: 'Super Power: Gatsby'